part of EDLounge Group.

+The safeguarding and well being of all our young people, adults and staff is our highest priority and of paramount importance.
 Any concerns raised around safeguarding will be addressed promptly and efficiently and will at all times supersede any other business priorities and processes.

 We have numerous safeguarding tools in our online virtual classrooms.
 The functionality within our online platforms enables EDLounge and tutors to monitor learner interaction and assess progress .
 These include the ability to enable learners offsite letting us know how they are on a daily basis, alert mechanisms, video/chat support, marking and various other industry-leading tools.

-EDLounge Ltd requires all its employees, associates, partners and volunteers to share our commitment and the high priority we give to the safeguarding and welfare of children, young people and vulnerable adults.
+EDLounge Ltd requires all its leaders, employees, associates, partners and volunteers to share our commitment and the high priority we give to the safeguarding and welfare of children, young people and vulnerable adults.

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.
 Safeguarding means: protecting children from abuse and maltreatment. preventing harm to children's health or development, acting to enable all children and young people to have the best outcomes.

 Safeguarding vulnerable adults involves reducing or preventing the risk of significant harm from neglect or abuse, while also supporting people to maintain control of their own lives.
 This does not only refer to adults who lack capacity.
 This relates to protecting the rights of adults to live in safety, free from abuse and neglect.